 - Malicious Content in Your Device: Malicious content can cause an error message to show in your system on multiple instances.
 Even so, being that clear is still feasible.

-- Browser Settings: The internet browsing app you use to access and search the site also plays a part in the Google error, irregular traffic.
+- Browser Settings: The internet browsing app you use to access and search the site also plays a part in the Google error and irregular traffic.
 Third-party targeted add-ons may be installed in your browser many times.

 - Ensure Your Network is Good: Errors in your network connection might occur at any time.
 If you try to access a social network, you’ll get a size-dependent error from the appliances that come with it.